Tally-Pay/tally-cli/CLI_COMPREHENSIVE_REVIEW.md

   - Guides users through the entire setup process step-by-step
   - No need to understand PDAs, ATAs, or Solana concepts upfront
   - Clear, encouraging messaging builds user confidence
+- **Known UX Gap**:
+  - Treasury setup prompt is confusing when user doesn't have existing treasury
+  - Current flow: asks "Do you have existing treasury?" → user says "no" → warns they need to create one → says it will "automatically create it" → then asks "Enter the treasury address"
+  - **Contradiction**: Tells user it will auto-create, but still requires address input
+  - **Fix needed**: Calculate default ATA upfront, display it, make Enter key use that default, allow custom override
+  - See Priority 9 in Phase 2 for detailed implementation plan

 **Priority 4: Implement Config File Support** ✅ COMPLETED
 - ~~Current state: No config file, merchant PDA required every time~~